Mercedes-Benz Sprinter: Engines

-For engine choices, the Sprinter is currently offered with inline-four and V6 diesel engines; V6 petrol/gasoline; or liquefied petroleum gas (LPG) engines in Europe, Asia, Australia, and South America.
-In North America, only the six-cylinder 3.0L turbo diesel and four-cylinder 2.1L turbo diesel engines are offered.
-The Maxion/Rover HSD diesel engine was offered in Brazil from 1998 to 2002 with the 2.5L.
-The versions are 310D with 95PS (Turbo Diesel) and 312D, with 115PS (Turbo Diesel Intercooler).
+The Sprinter is currently offered with I4 and V6 diesel engines; V6 petrol/gasoline; or liquefied petroleum gas (LPG) engines in Europe, Asia, Australia, and South America.
+In North America, only the six-cylinder 3.0 L turbodiesel and four-cylinder 2.1 L turbo diesel engines are offered.

-An electric hybrid version has been tested, but is not currently officially part of the Sprinter range.
 2,000 electric Sprinters are to be made by VDL Groep from 2016.